TimIsabella/FDM_3D_Printer_FlowManager/README.md

-This measurement is achieved by amplifying the minute differences by way of two long compound levers with small magnets attached at their ends, and analog hall effect sensors to measure gauss intensity.
-The length of the levers dictates the precision (longer = more precise), and doubling the levers at separate angles ensures accuracy by negating the oval circumference which is common with filament.
+This measurement is achieved by amplifying the minute differences by way of two long compound levers with small magnets attached at their ends, and analog hall effect sensors to measure magnetic gauss intensity.
+The length of the levers dictates the precision (longer = more precise), and doubling the levers at separate angles ensures accuracy by negating the oval circumference shape which is common with filament.

 In addition to diameter measurement, a digital encoder wheel can be placed as the third point of contact separate from the lever wheels to precisely measure flow, including retracts, priming, and run-out.